 The Salesforce Certified Associate is for anyone with 0-6 months of Salesforce experience, looking to transform their career with Salesforce.
 According to Salesforce, you do not need any practical technical expertise – that’s right, this certification is for you, even if you have no existing experience!
 It’s the ideal precursor to the Salesforce Administrator Certification, but it is not a prerequisite.

-The Salesforce Certified Associate is designed to prepare Trailblazers for a career in Salesforce by validating foundational Salesforce knowledge, including what Salesforce is, what Salesforce does, and how the platform solves business needs.
+The Salesforce Associate Certification is designed to prepare Trailblazers for a career in Salesforce by validating foundational Salesforce knowledge, including what Salesforce is, what Salesforce does, and how the platform solves business needs.

 The exam is split into four topics: